NorthernWidget/ALog/README.md

 Printed below is the template function designed to guide users about how to add support for additional sensors.
 You may also look at ALog.cpp and ALog.h for our current examples, and feel free to contact us ([info@northernwidget.com](mailto:info@northernwidget.com)) if you have questions about how to properly incorporate new sensors.

-If you do add your sensor to our library or make an improvement, **we would really appreciate it if you woudl contact us about including the changes you've made**.
+If you do add your sensor to our library or make an improvement, **we would really appreciate it if you would contact us about including the changes you've made**.
 We have designed the ALog library as a resource for the community, and the more of us who make it better, the bigger and better open-source field instrumentation grows!

 ```cpp
 void ALog::_sensor_function_template(uint8_t pin, float param1, float param2,